 Let’s get a handle on those two other parts of the formula:

-This includes things like payroll for administrative workers, rent on a retail space, loan payments, and more—also usually listed as monthly, quarterly, or annual.
+Operating expenses include things like payroll for administrative workers, rent on a retail space, insurance premiums, loan interest payments, and more—also usually listed as monthly, quarterly, or annual.

 Before we go any further, it’s important to note the distinction between cost of goods sold (COGS) and regular operating expenses, since this difference impacts the accuracy of your gross profit vs. your net profit margin.